dodecahedron wrote:Inertia:

 i'm wondering about the differences.

-are you sure you do have the VIA IDE Bus drivers installed? apparently it's not very clear in the registry.
+do have the VIA IDE Bus drivers installed? apparently it's not very clear in the registry.

 in the WinXP box at least, can you verify which drivers you actually have installed, MS or VIA? by looking in the Device Manager like i explained in my first post in this topic. what drivers are listed for you in the Driver File Details page? is it consistent with my expalanation there?